What is an Underbite?

 This device is made up of two pads.
 One on the forehead, and other on the chin, connected by a vertical frame.
 This device gently pulls up the upper jaw so that it aligns with the lower jaw.

-When it comes to an underbite, it’s best to remedy the situation in early childhood with a pair of braces for a hassle-free dental treatment.
-Book an appointment with us today, if you’re looking for a great, hassle-free orthodontic treatment.
+When it comes to an underbite correction, it’s best to remedy the situation in early childhood with a pair of braces for a hassle-free dental treatment.
+Book an appointment with us today, if you’re looking for a great, hassle-free orthodontic treatment for underbite.